 - If you want to expand the scope of the click area, you can override

 - To solve a problem such as putting away the keyboard, try sending an event directly like below.

 [[UIApplication sharedApplication] sendAction:@selector(resignFirstResponder) to:nil from:nil forEvent:nil];

-- If you want the parent view or associated view controller handle the event, you can use below code.
+- If you want the parent view or associated view controller to handle the event, you can use the below code.

 [button addTarget:nil action:@selector(buttonTapped:) forControlEvents:UIControlEventTouchUpInside];